NENSA Eastern High School Championship Rules Document

 3e.
 Running orders for all three individual races must be the same.

 3g.
-All team leaders should send rosters to [email protected] to verify who needs NENSA numbers.
+All team leaders should send rosters to [email protected] verify who needs NENSA numbers.

 3h.
 Relay orders may be submitted separately from individual orders and are due to Race Director by 5:00pm on Saturday.

 4a.
-Individual events are seeded fastest to slowest in descending order.
+Individual events are seeded fastest to slowest skiers in descending order.

 4c.
 Relay teams are seeded by the team leader and may start in any order within their team’s designated start lane(s).
 There is no arrowhead in this event.
-Relay teams are due by 5:00pm on Saturday before teams leave the venue.
+Relay teams are due by 5PM on Saturday before teams leave the venue.
 Seed is by Draw, not by points.
-For the relay Guest class skiers will share one lane and alternate Guest teams within that lane.
+For the Relay Guest class skiers will share one lane and alternate Guest teams within that lane.

 4e.
 Lane assignments and tag zones should be chosen by a double blind draw for every race and every gender.